So, you cannot afford a vacation this year. Now what?

 The school year is ending soon and it’s time to enjoy the good weather and time together.
 Unfortunately, many young families are forced to split vacation time to cover care for their children over the summer.
 Mother uses her three weeks’ vacation in July, while Father cashes his in during the month of August – all to avoid the exorbitant cost of daycares and summer camps for the two months school is out.

 Even if you could align your holidays, the cost of flying a family-of-four anywhere is unattainable for many Canadians.
 Unfortunately, the last-minute all-inclusive you could easily book as a single individual or as a couple is a thing of a past.
 The more modest trip is now four times more expensive.
-Trekking your whole family to a third-world resort is no longer worth the risk of traveller’s bowel, nor the chunk of your annual income.
+Trekking your whole family to a third-world resort is no longer worth the risk of traveler’s bowel, nor the chunk of your annual income.

 So what are the alternatives for families who cannot afford a vacation?